SysKitTeam/docs-point/configuration/enable-role-based-access.md

 ![Unauthorized access page](../.gitbook/assets/enable-role-based-access-unauthorized-access.png)

-**As demonstrated, the Role-Based Access provides a secure framework for collaboration in your Microsoft 365 environment**.
+**As demonstrated, Role-Based Access provides a secure framework for collaboration in your Microsoft 365 environment**.